srushtisamant/AI1y/README.md

 - 🗂 **Structural Overview**
   Presents a breakdown of the webpage layout — including headings, sections, links — so users can mentally map the page before navigating.

+---

+You can check out the project on [Devpost here](https://devpost.com/software/ai1y).